• Skip to primary navigation

 Technical Documentation

-The IAM Team has assembled thorough technical documentation available to UT Austin departments at https://iamservices.utexas.edu/techdocs .
+The IAM Team provides detailed technical documentation for UT Austin departments at:

 Vendor Documentation

-Vendor-facing documentation is publicly available in our Vendor Guide to IAM at UT.
+Vendor-facing documentation is publicly available in the Vendor Guide to IAM at UT.

 Non-Technical Documentation